truchas/truchas/doc/sphinx/tools/RadE/patches/vsa.rst

 information on those parameters.

-The three parameters unique to VSA are aptly named VSA_MAX_ITER, VSA_MIN_DELTA, and VSA_AVG_FACES_PER_PATCH.
+The three parameters unique to VSA are aptly named VSA_MAX_ITER, VSA_MIN_DELTA, and VSA_FACE_PATCH_RATIO.
 We discuss these parameters briefly below.

 VSA_MAX_ITER